For example: " activate your account now and select "

 0 Votes

-Joseph Gilsoul posted almost 2 years ago
+Joseph Gilsoul posted over 2 years ago

 How can we get Copernic's attention on this issue?
 A response would be nice, even if it's to say they don't care and won't fix it.
 At least we'd know.